pat2echo/url-shortener/readme.md

 ## Design
+- Generate Incremental serial number for each hour of the day -- create dedicated index (local storage file) for each month, e.g Yn -- get current date: Yn and check index if it exists
 - Use base64 encoding (a-z, A-Z, 0-9) for short codes
-- Generate Incremental serial number for each hour of the day
 - Test for existing serial number
 - Generate 6-character codes
 - Test for existing 6-character code